 But what is “Agile Marketing?”
 And how can you apply the principles to your own marketing efforts?

-Whether you’re a conversion optimization agency, consultant, or in-house at a startup or enterprise, investing in the right conversion optimization tool is a big decision.
+Whether you’re a CX optimization agency, consultant, or in-house at a startup or enterprise, investing in the right conversion optimization tool is a big decision.

 We’re asked often whether a tool is good, bad, or downright awful, and until now, haven’t put it all together into a cohesive post.